alexandrosdelas/TLG/TLG220b2_Changelog.md

 * ReportDemon cinematic
   - Removed the demon
   - The reveal effect is now properly destroyed
+* Guldan cinematic
-- Guldan cinematic: Can no longer see the Outland sky before the Outland scene
+  - Can no longer see the Outland sky before the Outland scene
+  - Starting the cinematic will no longer clear the trigger queue
 - Garona: The FelHound sound can now be heard
 * Leaving
   - Added effects to visualize the path blocking